Bord Gáis Energy Eason Novel of the Year

 An eleven-year-old girl stops eating, but remains miraculously alive and well.
 A nurse, sent to investigate whether she is a fraud, meets a journalist hungry for a story . . .

-Set in the Irish Midlands in the 1850s, Emma Donoghue's The Wonder – inspired by numerous European and North American cases of 'fasting girls' between the sixteenth century and the twentieth – is a psychological thriller about a child's murder threatening to happen in slow motion before our eyes.
+Set in the Irish Midlands in the 1850s, Emma Donoghue's The Wonder – inspired by numerous cases of 'fasting girls' between the sixteenth century and the twentieth – is a psychological thriller about a child's murder threatening to happen in slow motion before our eyes.
 Pitting all the seductions of fundamentalism against sense and love, it is a searing examination of what nourishes us, body and soul.

 Emma Donoghue's writing is superb alchemy, changing innocence into horror and horror into tenderness